-We use Smoothwall to filter and monitor our school issued devices and they alert the Executive Headteacher and DSL of any potential risk.
+Smoothwall monitor our school issued devices and alert the Executive Headteacher and DSL of any potential risk.

 We work with parents to promote good practice in keeping children safe online, including to support their children learning at home.

 We ensure that all staff adhere to safe and responsible online behaviour when providing home learning and communicating with families.